cartheur/M6x09-II-SBC/README.md

 ### Project notes

-Board _alpha_ has been assembled awaiting inserting chips.
+05.01.2024: Board _alpha_ has been assembled awaiting inserting chips.
+08.01.2024: Board _gamma_ has been assembled awaiting inserting chips.

 #### Reference